actor / author / producer /

 A quartet series for Arden Shakespeare / Bloomsbury - Springboard Shakespeare was published June 2013, You Say Potato: A Book about Accents September 2014, and An Illustrated Dictionary of Shakespeare was published April 2015 with OUP, and was shortlisted for the 2016 Educational Writer of the Year Award.

-In 2014 he gave the English Council Lecture at the British Council on Speaking the bright and beautiful English of Shakespeare, and has been the lead judge for the ESU's Performing Shakespeare Competition for 2014-16.
+In 2014 he gave the English Council Lecture at the British Council on Speaking the bright and beautiful English of Shakespeare, and has judged for the ESU's Performing Shakespeare Competition.

-He transferred Macbeth in OP to a Bermondsey Wanamaker-like loft in November 2014, and in 2015 mounted a production of Pericles in OP at Daniel Harding’s Interplay Festival at the Berwaldhallen in Stockholm.
-Pericles: Recomposed was raised in three days, underscored by Max Richter’s Four Seasons: Recomposed, and played live by the Trondheim Soloists with violinist Daniel Hope.
+They transferred Macbeth in OP to a Bermondsey Wanamaker-like loft in November 2014, and in 2015 mounted a production of Pericles in OP at Daniel Harding’s Interplay Festival at the Berwaldhallen in Stockholm.
+Their Pericles: Recomposed was raised in three days, underscored by Max Richter’s Four Seasons: Recomposed, and played live by the Trondheim Soloists with violinist Daniel Hope.

-In April 2016 they re-raised Pericles: Recomposed for the Savannah Music Festival, and curated the British Library's Shakespeare's 450th Birthday Night celebrations.
+In April 2016 they re-raised Pericles: Recomposed for the Savannah Music Festival, before curating the British Library's Shakespeare's 450th Birthday Night celebrations.

-He lives in London and Tweets from @bencrystal
+He tweets from @bencrystal